HMS Sophie (1809): Mobile

 Six days later, Captain Percy sent Lockyer and Sophie to Barataria Bay to meet with the Indians and freebooters there to try to enlist them as allies in return for which they would be considered British subjects and would get lands in His Majesty's colonies assigned to them.
 Jean Lafitte, their leader, feigned interest but then passed the proposals on to the Governor of Louisiana while offering his services to the Americans.

 Sophie was one of the four British ships that conducted the first and unsuccessful British attack on Fort Bowyer at Mobile Point on 15 September 1814.
+Sophie and Hermes were in the proximity of the fort, the and were moored 'a great distance' further away.
+The Sophie was compromised by 'defective equipment'.
 The Sophie had 6 killed and 16 wounded, and Hermes had 25 killed, 5 mortally wounded and 19 wounded, and was herself blown up.
 Their defeat caused the British to overestimate the defences at Mobile and decide to move against New Orleans instead.

-In a case of mistaken identity on his maps, Lossing erroneously plots Alligator with Sophie in September 1814, but this is factually incorrect as it was Childers that was there.
+In a case of mistaken identity on his maps, Lossing erroneously plots Anaconda with Sophie in September 1814, but this is factually incorrect as it was Childers that was there.